Azure/azure-cli/doc/generating_configuration_guidance.md

 ```

-If the value of `validator` is a return value of a function
+If the value of `validator` is a returned value of a function
 ```python
 from azure.cli.command_modules.network._validators import get_public_ip_validator